TvBreukelen/fnpdbservices/README.md

 FYI: FNProgramvare has ceased operations, but their software is still regularly updated.

 DBConvert is a database cross converter for PDA- and PC Databases, user definable text files (csv) and other file formats.
 It supports the same file formats as FNProg2PDA.
 It is currently the more popular project.
-Users of FNProg2PDA don't need to download it, because it is included as tool in FNProg2PDA.

 Notes
 -----